 Fix 2 – Update your graphics card driver

 Graphics card is important in determining the video game performance.
-If the GPU driver is wrong or outdated, you might get numerous crashes when playing World of Warships.
-To solve this, you need to get the right and latest graphics driver.
+If your GPU driver is wrong or outdated, you might get a lot of crashes when playing World of Warships.
+To solve this, you need to get the right and latest graphics driver safely.
 Here’re two options for you: manually or automatically.